SiggiGue/pyfilterbank/README.md

-#Filterbanks and tools for the acoustician and python
+#PyFilterbank
+##Filter Banks and Acoustics Tools Package for Python
 This package provides filter banks, and other useful tools for the daily work of the acoustician.

-HAve a look at the [Documentation](http://siggigue.github.io/pyfilterbank).

 The main features are: